Tag Archives: roger w. cohen

 1982 Memo to Exxon Management about CO2 Greenhouse Effect

-November 12, 1982 Exxon’s M.B.
+Summary November 12, 1982 Exxon’s M.B.
 Glaser, manager of the Environmental Affairs Program, sends a memo to Exxon management on the CO2 greenhouse effect intended for the management staff to familiarize themselves with the subject.
 Glaser includes the April 1, 1982 “CO2 Greenhouse Effect: Technical Review” report.
-In Glaser’s summary to management, he writes that the […]
+In Glaser’s summary to management, he writes that […]

 1982 Exxon Memo Summarizing Climate Modeling and CO2 Greenhouse Effect Research

-September 2, 1982 Exxon’s Roger Cohen sends a memo to Exxon’s Al Natkin summarizing climate modeling research and the CO2 greenhouse effect.
-Cohen writes that while climate models vary widely and that there has not been a measurable change in the earth’s climate due increasing CO2, over the past several years have a “clear scientific […]
+Summary September 2, 1982 Exxon’s Roger Cohen sends a memo to Exxon’s Al Natkin summarizing climate modeling research and the CO2 greenhouse effect.
+Cohen writes that while climate models vary widely and that there has not been a measurable change in the earth’s climate due increasing CO2, over the past several years have a “clear […]

 1982 Letter Cutting Back Exxon CO2 Greenhouse Project